As Pandemic Rages, Europe Watches Democracy Fall

 A drift toward authoritarianism in Hungary and Poland during the Covid-19 crisis is raising alarms across the European Union.

 (CN) – In Hungary, the prime minister now rules by decree to fight the coronavirus pandemic.
-But he’s using his new unfettered powers to divert funds away from rival politicians, ban elections, impose military supervision over hospitals and companies, threaten people deemed to be spreading falsehoods about the coronavirus crisis with prison, push through pet projects and ban transsexuals from changing their gender on birth certificates.
+But he’s using his new unfettered powers to divert funds away from rival politicians, ban elections, impose military supervision over hospitals and companies, threaten people deemed to be spreading falsehoods about the coronavirus crisis with prison, push through pet projects and ban transgender people from changing their sex on birth certificates.

 Does that sound like a dictatorship has arisen in the middle of the European Union?
 Many believe that’s exactly what Hungary has become under Prime Minister Viktor Orbán, a far-right politician who was controversial well before the coronavirus pandemic.